Adjustable-rate mortgages vs. fixed-rate mortgages

 What are the disadvantages of an adjustable-rate mortgage?

 Your interest rate and monthly interest payments can increase with an adjustable-rate mortgage when your ARM resets.
 If you are planning to own your home for a longer period, increases in the rate may cost you more money over the life of the loan.
 Understanding how your rate may change can be complicated and your monthly interest payments could be less predictable.
 Make sure you discuss how your rate and payments may reset with your lender.

 With a fixed-rate mortgage, your interest rate stays the same throughout the life of the loan.
 You'll pay the same rate each month no matter what is happening to interest rates in the market.

 What are the advantages of a fixed-rate mortgage?

 Many homebuyers like the peace of mind knowing their interest payments won't increase.
-Fixed rate mortgages are easier to understand.
-And when you plan to own your home for a longer period of time, a fixed rate might save you money.
+Fixed-rate mortgages are easier to understand.
+And when you plan to own your home for a longer period, a fixed rate might save you money.